Gundersen offers hyperbaric oxygen therapy for hard-to-heal wounds

-Gundersen Infectious Disease and Wound Center is now offering hyperbaric oxygen therapy to treat chronic, hard-to-heal wounds such as diabetic foot ulcers, radiation injury and vascular insufficiency—conditions which may lead to amputation.
-Usually, standard wound therapy is first used for 30 days, but if that fails, hyperbaric oxygen therapy may be an option.
+Gundersen Infectious Disease and Wound Center offers Hyperbaric Oxygen Therapy (HBOT) to you and your patients to treat chronic, hard-to-heal wounds such as diabetic foot ulcers, radiation injury and vascular insufficiency—conditions which may lead to amputation.

-Patients on hyperbaric oxygen therapy receive higher concentrations of oxygen while pressurized in a hyperbaric chamber.
+Patients on HBOT receive higher concentrations of oxygen while pressurized in a hyperbaric chamber.
 Typical hyperbaric treatment pressures are two to three times normal atmospheric pressure.
-This increases the amount of oxygen taken in with each breathe by 10 to 15 times over normal levels.
+This increases the amount of oxygen taken in with each breathe by 10 to 15 times.

 - Persistent or recurrent bone and tissue infections

-Hyperbaric oxygen therapy is generally a very safe option and is typically covered by insurance once specific criteria have been met.
-Hyperbaric oxygen therapy is provided on Level 4 of the Gundersen Clinic in La Crosse.
+Hyperbaric oxygen therapy is generally safe and typically covered by insurance once specific criteria have been met.
+HBOT is provided on Level 4 of the Clinic in La Crosse.

 For questions or to refer a patient, contact Infectious Disease and Wound Center via MedLink at (800) 336-5465 or in La Crosse at 775-5465.